Amog-OS/AmogOS/README.md

 (Note: Discord tags and names may change)

 ### Software credits
-AmogOS would not be possible without the following open source software:
+ඞAmogOSඞ would not be possible without the following open source software:

 #### Base OS